By The Insects

 We teamed up with Robert Del Naja from Massive Attack for this one – under the name 100 Suns – and contributed two tracks to Angelo Badalamenti’s score.

-Our other contribution is a jazz tripped out noir composition, featuring Andy Sheppard on saxaphone – this plays over a particularly lewd and graphic monologue from Meredith, describing an evening of gay seduction !
+Our other contribution is a jazzy tripped out noir composition, featuring Andy Sheppard on saxophone – this plays over a particularly lewd and graphic monologue from Meredith, describing an evening of gay seduction!

 By The Insects